-Dimitrov eases past Garin to reach Paris semi-finals
+Brutal Djokovic thrashes woeful Tsitsipas in Paris

+PARIS (Reuters) - Novak Djokovic destroyed a woeful Stefanos Tsitsipas 6-1 6-2 to book his place in the semi-finals of the Paris Masters on Friday.

+The Serb, who will be supplanted as world number one by Rafael Nadal on Monday, showed no signs of the cold that bothered him in his first two rounds as he produced a brilliant display that lasted less than an hour.

-PARIS (Reuters) - Grigor Dimitrov’s solid run at the Paris Masters continued when the Bulgarian saw off Chile’s Cristian Garin 6-2 7-5 to reach the semi-finals on Friday.
+He will next face Bulgarian Grigor Dimitrov, whose solid run at Bercy continued when he saw off Chile’s Cristian Garin 6-2 7-5.

+Djokovic, a 16-time grand slam champion, raced through the first set and came close to handing Greek seventh seed Tsitsipas a bagel as he set up three set points at 5-0.

+Tsitsipas saved them but then surrendered the set with some awful shots.

+After securing an early break in the second set, Djokovic did not look back as he avenged his quarter-final loss to the Greek in the quarter-finals of the Shanghai Masters this year.

-Dimitrov, who had been struggling since being beaten in the U.S. Open semi-final in September, overcame a second-set wobble to set up a meeting with either world number one Novak Djokovic or Greek seventh seed Stefanos Tsitsipas.
+Earlier Dimitrov, who had been struggling since being beaten in the U.S. Open semi-final in September, overcame a second-set wobble to reach the last four.

 Dimitrov made a quick start as he broke Garin in his first service game.
 The Bulgarian bagged the opening set with another break in the eighth game as nerves got the better of Garin who was contesting his first Masters quarter-final.